 McCarr is a tiny town located in the state of Kentucky.
 With a population of 158 people and just one neighborhood, McCarr is the 397th largest community in Kentucky.

-When you are in McCarr, you'll notice that it is more blue-collar than most other communities in America.
-79.75% of McCarr’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, McCarr is a town of construction workers and builders, transportation and shipping workers, and service providers.
-There are especially a lot of people living in McCarr who work in maintenance occupations (13.92%), teaching (6.33%), and office and administrative support (0.00%).
+McCarr is a blue-collar town, with 68.18% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, McCarr is a town of construction workers and builders, service providers, and transportation and shipping workers.
+There are especially a lot of people living in McCarr who work in maintenance occupations (28.41%), teaching (3.41%), and office and administrative support (0.00%).

-McCarr’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, McCarr’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, McCarr has relatively fewer families with younger children, and/or college students.
 Combined, this makes McCarr a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-McCarr is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, McCarr does not have a public transit system used by locals to get to and from work.

-The per capita income in McCarr in 2022 was $15,218, which is low income relative to Kentucky and the nation.
-This equates to an annual income of $60,872 for a family of four.
-However, McCarr contains both very wealthy and poor people as well.
+The per capita income in McCarr in 2022 was $13,180, which is low income relative to Kentucky and the nation.
+This equates to an annual income of $52,720 for a family of four.

 The people who call McCarr home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of McCarr residents report their race to be White.
-Important ancestries of people in McCarr include German, Irish, British, Yugoslavian, and Other West Indian.
+Important ancestries of people in McCarr include German, English, Yugoslavian, Other West Indian, and West Indian.

 The most common language spoken in McCarr is English.
 Other important languages spoken here include African languages and Arabic.